johannesvollmer/exrs/README.md

         Samples::F32(generate_f32_vector(size))
     );

-    let layer = simple::Part::new(
+    let layer = simple::Layer::new(
         "test-image".try_into().unwrap(), // layer name
         IntRect::from_dimensions(size.to_u32()), // set position to (0,0) and size to 1025x512
         smallvec![ luma ], // include the one channel we created );

-    // create an exr file from a single image part (an exr file can have multiple image parts) let image = Image::new_from_single_part(layer.with_compression(Compression::RLE));
+    // create an exr file from a single layer (an exr file can have multiple layers) let image = Image::new_from_single_part(layer.with_compression(Compression::RLE));

     println!("writing image with meta data {:#?}", image);